I used to think that travelling was what defined me.

 That’s the beauty of life, isn’t it?
 That it changes, it shifts.
 WE change, we shift.
 Our new priorities can surprise us; it certainly surprises me that I value this life in one place so much.

-The past three years in Canada have shown me there’s so much more to be than just a traveller; I’m a friend, a sister, a daughter, an aunt, a girlfriend.
+The past three years in Canada have shown me there’s so much more to be than just a traveller; I’m a friend, a sister, a daughter, an aunt.
 I’m a writer, a homeowner, a dog owner, a gardener, a reader, a maker, a cook, a weightlifter.
 I get to lean into those roles, I get to be present in them.

 It was a frightening thought at first: who am I without travel?
 I struggled knowing that I was disconnecting from my main passion – my ONLY passion – for over a decade.
 But this allowed me to focus on what I was connecting with, and what was making me feel healthier and happier than ever.